orbuluh/frontend/notes/next_js_doc.md

 ## CSS Modules

+- Next.js allows you to import CSS files from a JavaScript file.
+This is possible because Next.js extends the concept of import beyond JavaScript.
-- CSS modules allow you to l**ocally scope CSS at the component-level by automatically creating unique class names**.
+- CSS modules allow you to **locally scope CSS at the component-level by automatically creating unique class names**.
   - This allows you to use the same CSS class name in different files without worrying about class name collisions.

 - In addition to CSS modules, you can style your Next.js application in a variety of ways, including:
   - Sass which allows you to import `.css` and `.scss` files.
   - PostCSS libraries like Tailwind CSS.
-  - CSS-in-JS libraries such as styled-jsx, styled-components, and emotion
+  - CSS-in-JS libraries such as `styled-jsx`, `styled-components`, and `emotion`

 - CSS module automatically generates unique class names.
 As long as you use CSS Modules, you don’t have to worry about class name collisions.
 - Next.js’s code splitting feature works on CSS Modules as well.
 It ensures the minimal amount of CSS is loaded for each page.
 This results in smaller bundle sizes.
-- CSS Modules are extracted from the JavaScript bundles at build time and generate .css files that are loaded automatically by Next.js
+- CSS Modules are extracted from the JavaScript bundles at build time and generate `.css` files that are loaded automatically by Next.js

-## Global Styles
+## Global Styles with `_app.js`

 - If you want some CSS to be loaded by every page, Next.js has support to load global CSS to your application, create a file called `pages/_app.js`
-- The default export of _app.js is a top-level React component that wraps all the pages in your application.
-You can use this component to keep state when navigating between pages, or to add global styles
+- The default export of `_app.js` is a top-level React component that wraps all the pages in your application.
+  - You can use this component to keep state when navigating between pages, or to add global styles
   - You can place the global CSS file anywhere and use any name.
-But in Next.js, you can only load the global CSS files by importing them from pages/_app.js.
+But in Next.js, you can only load the global CSS files by importing them from `pages/_app.js`.
 You cannot import global CSS anywhere else.
   - The reason that global CSS can't be imported outside of `pages/_app.js` is that global CSS affects all elements on the page.

 ## CSS utility class